 4. Rope your CPA or an attorney friend into helping you

-Pros: Lower cost
+Pros: Lower upfront cost

-Cons: You may forever destroy a relationship with your CPA or attorney.
+Cons: You may forever destroy a relationship with your CPA or friend.
 They have other things to do.
 Most CPAs would rather work on compliance than be struggling trying to help you find the best deal.
-Most CPAs are not confrontational by nature, and sometimes your representative needs to be, especially when a Revenue Officer is acting out of line (yes it happens).
-Typically, for the best deal, an appeal will have to be taken.
+Most CPAs are not confrontational by nature, and sometimes your representative needs to be, especially when a Revenue Officer is acting out of line (yes, it happens).
+Typically, for the best deal, an appeal will have to be made.
 But for the best results with IRS appeals, it is necessary to hire someone who has the knowledge, experience and attitude to represent you in front of IRS, and even take your case to tax court if necessary.

 5. Hire “X tax resolution” firm